dots13/restaurant_revenue_prediction/README.md

 # restaurant_revenue_prediction
-Predict annual restaurant sales based on objective measurements (kaggle) A link to competition - https://www.kaggle.com/competitions/restaurant-revenue-prediction/submissions It's a regression problem.
+Predict annual restaurant sales based on objective measurements (kaggle)  <br />
+A link to competition - https://www.kaggle.com/competitions/restaurant-revenue-prediction/submissions
+It's a regression problem.
 This data set has only 137 samples and 41 features.
 Most of the features have no description so we can't say anything about them.
 My notebooks description: